The Employment Law Review: Luxembourg

 - on decisions likely to lead to substantial changes within the organisation, in particular redundancies and transfers of undertakings;

-- before implementing, amending or withdrawing a supplementary pension plan and before publishing or amending internal rules; and
+- before implementing, amending or withdrawing a supplementary pension plan, a specific teleworking regime at company level, and before publishing or amending internal rules; and

 - on any issue relating to working time or apprenticeships.

-Moreover, in organisations with at least 150 employees, certain decisions must be made jointly by the employer and the staff delegation (e.g., the introduction or application of technology to monitor or control employees' behaviour and performance, or the introduction or modification of measures concerning the health and safety of employees and the prevention of occupational diseases).
+Moreover, in organisations with at least 150 employees, certain decisions must be made jointly by the employer and the staff delegation (such as the introduction or application of technology to monitor or control employees' behaviour and performance, or the introduction or modification of measures concerning the health and safety of employees and the prevention of occupational diseases, the establishment or amendment of internal regulations, in particular concerning a specific teleworking regime at company level, etc.).

 iv Rights of staff delegations